No-Dig Organic Gardening (helps wildlife!)

 This book begins with an overview of no-dig gardening and healthy soil.
 Then learn how to create a no-dig garden bed in a day, and what to plant in it.
 You’ll learn how and when to sow common garden vegetables, along with tips to grow giant sunflowers!

 You’ll also learn of the benefits of no-dig gardening to native wildlife, and how to create a no-dig market garden in your community.
-Plus learn how to save your seeds for next year, so you can plant them again, without having to buy more at garden centres.
+Plus learn how to save your seeds for next year, so you can plant them again.

 Grow Together condenses 40 years of experience to create 50 proven companion planting combinations, so you know what to plant next to each other, for better harvests (this naturally deters unwelcome visitors to avoid chemicals or harming native wildlife).